thelegendev/Nub-Bot/README.md

     6. Navigate to your discord server, enable developer mode and right click the dropdown beside the server name.
     7. Click `Copy Server ID` and paste it into the `guildId` variable inside the `handleCommands.js` file.
     8. Navigate to the `package.json` file and pay attention to the packages listed under `dependencies`.
-    9. Open the terminal inside [Visual Studio Code](https://code.visualstudio.com/download) and install all the packages using `npm i <package-name>`.
+    9. Open the terminal in [Visual Studio Code](https://code.visualstudio.com/download) and install all necessary packages using `npm i <package-name>`.
-    For example,
+    For example :
     ```js
     npm i discord.js
     ```